 9. Sydney Mardi Gras

-One of the most important festivals of Australia, this three-week long celebration of LGBT rights is famous for the parade held at the end of the festival.
-Organised in Sydney for the past forty years now, the world’s largest gay festival, Mardi Gras, is attended by over 200,000 people every year.
+One of the best festivals in Australia, this three-week long celebration of LGBT rights is famous for the parade held at the end of the festival.
+Organized in Sydney for the past forty years now, the world’s largest gay festival, Mardi Gras, is attended by over 200,000 people every year.
 You will find people from all over the world in Sydney uniting in this mad and exhilarating celebration of pride, self-expression, and love.
-The colourful, exuberating Mardi Gras parade captures everyone’s imagination, with tourists and spectators joining in the celebrations.
-This is certainly one of those festivals in Australia you cannot miss.
+The colorful, exuberating Mardi Gras parade captures everyone’s imagination, with tourists and spectators joining in the celebrations.
+You could say that it is one of the national festivals of Australia.

 Australia interestingly lies in the southern hemisphere of our planet, which means the continent enjoys winters when the rest of us are facing the heat.
 So, next time you want to enjoy June, fly down to Australian festivals and holidays in winters.

 This biggest winter festival of the Southern Hemisphere sees Sydney come alive with light projections, music, and fireworks.
 You can also visit the Queenstown Winter Festival which has lots of barbecued food, lively music, fireworks, and sledges.
 There is also a black-tie ball to attend here.